 Carpenter Bees in Iowa

-Contrary to popular opinion, carpenter bees do not eat wood.
-Instead, they get their name from their habit of boring into wood, creating chambers to raise their young.
-Along with bumble bee queens, carpenter bees are the largest native bees in the United States.
-Carpenter bees can be found across the United States and are seen here in Iowa frequently.
-Over a long period of time, carpenter bees can cause damage to structures by excavating tunnels in wood, particularly in lumber that is dry and weathered.
-Carpenter bees may buzz like saws when constructing nests (hence their name), making it easy to hear when they’re nearby.
+Carpenter bees get their name from their habit of boring into wood, creating chambers to raise their young.
+Along with bumblebee queens, carpenter bees are the largest native bees in the United States.
+Carpenter bees can be found across the southern United States from Arizona to Florida and in the eastern United States, north to New York.
+They do not eat wood but cause damage to structures by excavating tunnels in wood, particularly in lumber that is dry and weathered.

 Carpenter Bee Habitat